sitebay/docs/articles/products/platform/accounts/faqs/_index.md

 ## I no longer remember my user password.
 How can I reset it?

-If you forget the password associated with your Site Bay user account, you can reset it using the [forgot password](https://my.sitebay.org/forgot/password) form.
+If you forget the password associated with your SiteBay user account, you can reset it using the [forgot password](https://my.sitebay.org/forgot/password) form.
 Once you enter your username and submit the form, a password reset is emailed to the user's email address.
 See [Reset Your User Password](/docs/products/platform/accounts/guides/reset-user-password/).

 If you instead need assistance resetting the admin user on a WordPress Site, use the wp-cli in code-server.